ademidun/book-notes/soul-of-basketball.md

 - Biggest difference between NBA and most other team sports leagues (except for maybe soccer) is that players have more control and leverage
 - This is a VERY important topic, that is affecting all aspects of society which I will be writing more about in a seperate blog post.
 - Lebron is arguably the most influential player in the NBA from a player's perspective
-- Lebron's generation was the "AAU" generation: players who were told they were great and already had a platform in high school BEFORE they played an NBA game [tk page reference]
+- Lebron's generation was the "AAU" generation: players who were told they were great and already had a platform in high school BEFORE they played an NBA game [12, 26 74,] [tk page quotes on AAU see index]
 - Dramatically different from previous stars like Michael and Kobe who only got acclaim after their first couple seasons in the league
-- You see that trend picking up now with superstars like Zion Williamson, Lamelo ball with X and Y instagram followers respectively in high school
+- You see that trend picking up now with superstars like Zion Williamson, Lamelo ball with 4 and 5 instagram followers respectively in high school
 - It's funny how we can forget that Lebron's move to Miami is truly an iconic moment in NBA history
 - First time that a superstar left his drafted team as a free agent to team up with other superstars
 - First time that a superstar chose what team they were going to play for, introducing the "control my destiny" narrative